Azure/AzOps/docs/wiki/ResourceDeletion.md

 - Two options:
   - a) In the branch delete the dependent file corresponding to the resulting error.
   - b) Delete the dependency in Azure and re-run validation.

+## Deletion of Custom Template
+Deletion of custom templates is a opt-in feature that you need to enable [see](#enable-deletion-of-custom-template).

+AzOps attempts deletion of custom templates according to these steps.
+1. Validate template.
+2. Resolve template parameter file, depending on module settings and possible multiple parameter file scenario.
+3. Sort templates for deletion based (attempt locks before other resources).
+4. Process templates for deletion in series.
+5. Identify resources within template by attempting a WhatIf deployment and gather returned resource ids.
+6. Attempt resource deletion for each resource id.
+7. If resource fails deletion, recursively retry deletion in different order.
+8. For resources still failing deletion, collect them for a last deletion attempt, once all other templates are processed.
+9. If resource deletion still fails, module will log error and throw.

+### Enable Deletion of Custom Template
+Set the `Core.CustomTemplateResourceDeletion` value in `settings.json` to `true`.

+`AzOps - Push` will now evaluate and attempt deletion of corresponding resource (*from template*) in Azure when a custom template is deleted.

 ## Integration with AzOps Accelerator